curl/everything-curl/cmdline/exitcode.md

  12. During an active FTP session (PORT is used) while waiting for the server to connect, the timeout expired.
 It took too long for the server to get back.
-This is usually a sign that something is preventing the server from reaching curl successfully.
-Like a firewall or other network arrangements.
+This is usually a sign that something is preventing the server from reaching curl successfully, such as a firewall or other network arrangements.

- 13. Unknown response to FTP PASV command, Curl could not parse the reply sent to the PASV request.
+ 13. Unknown response to FTP PASV command.
+Curl could not parse the reply sent to the PASV request.
 This is a strange server.
-PASV is used to setup the second data transfer connection in passive mode, see the [FTP uses two connections](../ftp/twoconnections.md) section for more on that.
+PASV is used to set up the second data transfer connection in passive mode, see the [FTP uses two connections](../ftp/twoconnections.md) section for more on that.
 You might be able to work-around this problem by using PORT instead,